Orleans Central Supervisory Union

 The Orleans Central Supervisory Union is a school district responsible for the education of students in the Vermont towns of Albany, Barton, Brownington, Glover, Irasburg, Orleans, and Westmore.
-This requires maintaining one elementary school in each of these towns, plus the Lake Region Union High School, in Orleans.
+This requires maintaining one elementary school in each of these towns (except Westmore), plus the Lake Region Union High School, in Orleans.
 The union is headquartered in Orleans.

 Lake Region Union High School Board

 The Lake Region Union High School school board consists of the following members, elected by the various participating towns and villages: